 A defining interest of our laboratory is the identification of new antibiotic targets and mechanisms.
-Unlike virtually every other field of medicine, infectious disease is the only discipline to become progressively less and less effective over time.
+Unlike virtually every other field of medicine, infectious diseases has become progressively less and less effective over time.
 The reasons for this are multifactorial.
-However, it is a commonly overlooked fact that virtually all antibiotics in clinical use were discovered with little foresight and often serendipitously.
+However, a commonly overlooked fact is that virtually all antibiotics in clinical use were discovered serendipitously with little foresight.
 As a result, we lack sufficient knowledge of what defines a good drug target and how to develop new antibiotics from it.
-We aim to address this deficiency by applying novel mass spectrometry-based metabolomics approaches to gain insight into the underlying biology of the microbes we wish to target and their responses perturbation at the pharmacologically relevant level of metabolites.
-Current efforts focus chiefly on Mycobacterium tuberculosis, but have also included studies of Staphylococcus aureus and Enterococcus faecium.
+We aim to address this deficiency by applying novel mass spectrometry-based metabolomics approaches to gain insight into the underlying biology of Mycobacterium tuberculosis (ie, what makes TB TB) and its response to perturbation at the pharmacologically relevant level of metabolites.
+While current efforts focus chiefly on Mycobacterium tuberculosis, previous work has included studies of Staphylococcus aureus and Enterococcus faecium.

 Ehrt S, Schnappinger D, Rhee KY.
 Metabolic principles of persistence and pathogenicity in Mycobacterium tuberculosis.
 Nat Rev Microbiol.
 2018 Aug;16(8):496-507.

 Jansen RS, Mandyoli L, Hughes R, Wakabayashi S, Pinkham JT, Selbach B, Guinn KM, Rubin EJ, Sacchettini JC, Rhee KY.
 Aspartate aminotransferase Rv3722c governs aspartate-dependent nitrogen metabolism in Mycobacterium tuberculosis.
 Nat Commun.
 2020 Apr 23;11(1):1960.